 August 30, USS America departed Naval Base San Diego en route to San Pedro, California; Moored at Berth 91/92, World Cruise Terminal in Port of Los Angeles for a week-long visit to participate in the inaugural L.A.
 Fleet Week 2016.

-September 10, The amphibious assault ship returned to homeport after participated in San Diego Fleet Week Sea and Air Parade; Underway for ammo onload off Camp Pendleton on Oct.
-3; Brief stop at Bravo Pier, NAS North Island before returned home on Oct.
+September 10, The amphibious assault ship returned to homeport after participated in San Diego Fleet Week Sea and Air Parade; Underway for routine training on Oct.
+3; Brief stop at Bravo Pier, NAS North Island for ammo onload before returned home on Oct.
 6.